 Just as the Home Energy Professional Certifications ensure qualified workers in the field, accredited training programs ensure that individuals receive the proper training to become certified Home Energy Professionals and to do the quality work that is defined in the standard work specifications.
 Many people may not know the difference between certification and accreditation.
-In the simplest terms, an individual gets certified and training providers get accredited.
+In the simplest terms, an individual gets certified and organizations, such as training providers, get accredited.

 Below you will find information on accredited training centers and Job Task Analyses (JTAs), which serve as the foundation for accredited training programs.

 The backbone of the accreditation process are the JTAs.
 The JTAs define and catalogue the knowledge, skills, and abilities that a practitioner needs in order to perform a given job effectively and safely.
 They define what a home energy professional needs to know in order to do the job correctly.

 The JTAs for Single-Family Home Energy Upgrades developed under the Guidelines project reflect the four most common job classifications in the U.S. Department of Energy's Weatherization Assistance Program (WAP) and home energy upgrade industry and are publicly available:

 - NREL Job Task Analysis: Single-Family Energy Auditor